Software Heritage Datasets

 To learn how to use the datasets read the documentation.

-- Add a footnote on the title page of your paper, formatted as: “This work was made possible by Software Heritage, the universal source code archive: https://www.softwareheritage.org”; and
+- Add a footnote on the title page of your paper, formatted as: “This work was made possible by Software Heritage, the universal source code archive: https://www.softwareheritage.org”

 -